 REVIEW AND PICTURES BY MARKO SYRJÄLÄ

 Bullet for My Valentine is a brand new band fronted by lead singer-guitarist Matthew Tuck.
 He and his fellow Bridgend band-mates Michael Padget, Jason James, and Michael Thomas are coming out of Wales like some other more contemporary metal bands like Funeral for a Friend and Lost Prophets, who have already put their marks on the map of the musical galaxy.
-Before the show even started, I was impressed when I saw how many people had arrived to see this band.
+Before the show started, I was impressed when I saw how many people had arrived to see this band.
 The band’s debut album POISON was released only two weeks ago, but roughly over 600 people were in the audience.
 Nosturi’s total capacity is somewhere around 700 people, so this one was almost sold out.

-As quickly as things got started, Bullet for My Valentine was on stage, and they were up to play.
+As quickly as things started, Bullet for My Valentine was on stage, and they were up to play.
 The show started with “Her Voice Resides,” and the crowd went crazy right from the beginning.
 Because I was taking photos in the photo pit for the first three songs, I couldn’t see the audience too much, but I heard when the crowd almost over sang over the band, which tells you something.

 There were no disappointments with this band.
 If you’ve heard their records, the live sound lives up to it all; the intensity, the energy, the strong vocals, and the intricate and skillful playing were all heard in their highest quality.
 Playing a rounded setlist from their debut and some tracks from the first EP, the band made their mark well, and I’m sure that everyone got what they came here to ask for.
 Because the set was relatively short, only about 60 minutes, I would have liked to hear a cover song or two?
 How about adding, for example, Metallica, Maiden, or Testament song at the end of the set next time?
 That will be a great addition.
 If you have a chance, check this band out!

-FOR MORE INFO ABOUR BULLET FOR MY VALENTINE GO TO:
+FOR MORE INFO ABOUT BULLET FOR MY VALENTINE, GO TO:

 MORE PICTURES FROM HELSINKI SHOW !!